Here’s our Beginner’s Guide to the Kentucky Derby, but with consideration to changes and canceled events due to the persistent pandemic in 2021.

 The Kentucky Derby is so much more than a horse race.
 It’s one of the most famed horse races in the world.
-The event is aptly named “The Most Exciting Two Minutes in Sports.”
-Besides, it’s step one of the famed Triple Crown in horse racing.
-Consequently, “The Derby” draws an average of 150,000 visitors each year, including celebrities, presidents, and members of royal families.
+The event is aptly named “The Most Exciting Two Minutes in Sports,” and besides, it’s step one of the famed Triple Crown in horse racing.
+Consequently, “The Derby” usually draws an average of 150,000 visitors each year, including celebrities, presidents, and members of royal families.
 For the official Kentucky Derby website, go to Official Kentucky.

 Interesting facts about “the Derby.”